gadaju/LCD/README.md

 # LCD
-Sandbox to work on LabCoatData projects
+Sandbox to work on LabCoatData projects, ok?